 Our favorite ski socks

 The Smartwood Performance Ski Full Cushion is made out of 64% merino wool, 34% nylon and 2% elastane.
-The socks keep their shape over time and don’t loosen, while also being extremely soft.
+The socks keep their shape over time and don’t loosen while also being extremely soft.
 These medium-weight socks are perfect for all conditions.
-There’s also a women’s version of Smartwool Performance Ski Full Cushion OTC Socks available for $27.
+There’s also a women’s version of Smartwool Performance Ski Targeted Cushion OTC Socks available.

 Our favorite balaclava ski masks